floragunncom/search-guard-docs/_content/_docs_signals/context_checks.md

 }
 ```

 This input executes an Elasticsearch query and stores the result of the query under the name `avg_ticket_price`.
+Using the special target name `_top` places the data at the top level of the runtime data.
+Any data that was present before gets erased.

-### Accessing data in the execution context
+### Accessing runtime data

-Transformations, calculations and conditions access data in the execution context by using the target name:
+Transformations, calculations and conditions access runtime data by using the prefix `data` followed by the respective property name.
+The property name is, of course, defined by the target value used in the input before.

 ```
 {